Connecticut Tax Resolution Options and Back Tax Consequences

 Many people with unpaid taxes often prioritize their IRS tax bill, and this makes sense from a logistical standpoint as federal tax bills tend to be larger than state tax liabilities, but in some cases, you are better off strategically focusing on the CT tax liability first.

 Because the CT DRS does not offer clear guidance on how to deal with tax liabilities and unfiled returns, experience plays a significant role in successfully working with this agency.
-If you have unfiled returns, unpaid taxes, or other state or local tax issues in CT, contact a tax professional such as Robert Lyon, who has deep experience dealing with the CT DRS.
+If you have unfiled returns, unpaid taxes, or other state or local tax issues in CT, contact a Connecticut tax relief professional with deep experience dealing with the CT DRS.

 Disclaimer: The content on this website is for educational purposes only.
 It does not serve as legal or tax advice.
 For specific help regarding your tax situation, contact a licensed tax professional or tax attorney.